-The experienced lawyers at William G. Kolodner Personal Injury Lawyers, have been helping Baltimore residents navigate Maryland’s complex workers’ compensation system for years.
+The experienced lawyers at WGK Personal Injury Lawyers, have been helping Baltimore residents navigate Maryland’s complex workers’ compensation system for years.
 Contact us for immediate legal assistance with your injury case today.

 What Benefits Are Available to Injured Workers in Maryland?

 When a worker is injured on the job in Maryland, there are three main types of benefits that they may receive.
 They are: